EdgeApp/edge-docs/source/includes/_edgeProvider.md

 }

 const type EdgeRequestSpendOptions = {
-  // Specify the currencyCode to spend to this URI.
-Required for spending tokens currencyCode?: string,

   // This overrides any parameters specified in a URI such as label or message metadata?: EdgeMetadata, networkFeeOption?: 'low' | 'standard' | 'high',